Aletheia

 Status

-- "Your letter is worth X therapy sessions."
-The 3.2–4.5 session figure comes from a specific context (narrative therapy letters written by therapists within ongoing relationships).
-We use it as a value anchor, not as a direct equivalence claim for our output.
+4. "Your letter is worth X therapy sessions."
+The 3.2–4.5 session figure was measured on therapist-written letters within ongoing therapy.
+We use it as an anchor for thinking about value, not as a claim about our output.

 Full citations